flying2322/PersonalBlogWeb/Bookmarks.md

 # A ACADEMIC
 <p style="text-align: right;">
-    Research is to see what everybody else has seen, and to think what nobody else has thought.
+    Research is to see what everybody else has seen, and to think what nobody else has thought.      <br>
     - Albert Szent-Györgyi
 </p>